Jining District: History

+Administrative divisions

+Jining District is divided into 8 subdistricts, 1 town, and 1 township.

 Transportation

 Jining is a major transport node in central Inner Mongolia.
-It is on the Beijing-Baotou railway, and the terminus of the Jining-Erenhot Railway, making the city a short connection away from urban centres such as Hohhot, Baotou, Zhangjiakou, Datong, and Beijing.
+It is on the Beijing-Baotou railway, and the terminus of the Jining-Erenhot, Jining-Tongliao, and Trans-Mongolian railways, making the city a short connection away from urban centres such as Hohhot, Baotou, Zhangjiakou, Datong, and Beijing.
 High-speed rail access is available to Hohhot and Baotou; travel time to the regional capital is approximately an hour.

 Jining is also on the route of China National Highway 208, China National Highway 110, and the G6 Beijing–Lhasa Expressway.

 Intercity buses are available to neighboring cities and towns.

 Natural resources

 The Jining area is a source of limestone and turquoise.